pi-pa/perspectivist_toxicity_data/README.md

 #### Target group / Target individual / Target other
 Denotes whether the aggregated annotations contain a span labelled as target_group / target_individual / target_other (1) or not (0).
 We did not use this label for our evaluation.

+#### Label fine
+The fine-grained label of the comment resulting from the labels toxic, vulgar, target_group, target_individual, target_other.
+We did not use this label for our evaluation.

+#### Tags
+The spans and the labels of the spans resulting from the aggregated spans of the disaggregated data.
+For spans labelled as vulgarity, the number of votes for the span to be vulgar is included.